-See Harmonised allocation rules for long‐term transmission rights (Annex I to the ACER Decision 14/2019 of 29 October 2019).
+See Harmonised allocation rules for long‐term transmission rights (Annex I to the ACER Decision No 15/2021 of 29 November 2021).

 Moreover, they describe the process of auction, including the determination of marginal price as a result of auction, the conditions for transfer and return of Long Term Transmission Rights, for remuneration of holders of such returned Long Term Transmission Rights, and the processes for curtailment of Long Term Transmission Rights and invoicing/payment.